ladybug-tools/dragonfly-primer/text/components/Model_To_geoJSON.md

 Reports, errors, warnings, etc.
 * ##### geojson
 The path to a geoJSON file that contains polygons for all of the Buildings within the dragonfly model along with their properties (floor area, number of stories, etc.).
 The polygons will also possess detailed_model_filename keys that align with where the Honeybee Model JSONs are written.
+* ##### net_json
+A JSON file containing a representation of the electrical or street network.
+This can be loaded back to the original object using the "DF Load Objects" component.
+This will be None if no network_ is connected.
 * ##### hb_jsons
 A list of file paths to honeybee Model JSONS that correspond to the detailed_model_filename keys in the geojson.
 * ##### hb_models